yizhong187/dsa1101-notes/test/README.md

 prob = attr(knn.pred, "prob") # this will be the predicted probability.
 ```

-However, with $ k = 1$, it will return a probability of 1 for the nearest neighbour's class since the winner class is the only point considered.
+However, with $k = 1\), it will return a probability of 1 for the nearest neighbour's class since the winner class is the only point considered.

 ```
 [1] 1 1 1 1 1 ...